Ireland

 Alcea rosea plena

-Hollyhocks are a must for every lover of a rustic atmosphere.
-We traditionally associate them with sunny grandmother's gardens, although they reached Europe with ancient travelers along the Silk Road from the steppes of Central Asia.
-And the hollyhock's wanderlust remains.
-It often self-seeds, and you'll find it in a spot where you definitely didn't plant it.
-Naturally, it's a biennial or short-lived perennial.
-Its fleeting nature is balanced by beautiful, full flowers and a striking silhouette and height.
-It's suitable for cutting and was also used for dyeing and as a medicinal plant.
-The Chater's series includes proven varieties with pompom-like, full flowers.
+Hollyhocks are a necessity for every lover of rural atmosphere.
+We traditionally associate them with sunny cottage gardens, even though they came to Europe with ancient travelers along the Silk Road all the way from the steppes of Central Asia.
+And the taste for travel has remained with the hollyhock.
+It often self-seeds and you will find it in a place where you certainly didn't plant it.
+Naturally, it is a biennial or short-lived perennial.
+However, its instability is balanced by beautiful double flowers and a distinct silhouette and height.
+It is suitable for cutting and was also used for dyeing and as a medicinal plant.
+The Chater's series includes proven varieties with pompon-like double flowers.

 Sold Out